HNC Mechanical Engineering

 You will learn through a mixture of lectures, tutorials and practical sessions.

-Learners will be assessed via coursework and examination.
+Learners will be assessed via mainly coursework and few examinations.

 You would usually need at least one of the following: